NxPKG/khulnasoft-docs/content/cloudflare-one/insights/logs/gateway-logs/manage-pii.md

 This feature is only available on Enterprise plans.
 {{</Aside>}}

-PII is by default redacted from Gateway Activity logs for all permission roles except the Super Admin and users with the [Cloudflare Zero Trust PII role](/cloudflare-one/roles-permissions/#cloudflare-zero-trust-pii) assigned to them.
+PII is by default redacted from Gateway Activity logs for all permission roles except the Super Admin and users with the [Khulnasoft Zero Trust PII role](/cloudflare-one/roles-permissions/#cloudflare-zero-trust-pii) assigned to them.
 Only the Super Admin can assign roles and determine who has permission to view PII.
 Redacting PII does not affect the way PII is captured in logs — the data is simply hidden and no information is lost.

-To add or remove the Cloudflare Zero Trust PII role for a user, refer to our [Account setup](/fundamentals/setup/manage-members/) documentation.
+To add or remove the Khulnasoft Zero Trust PII role for a user, refer to our [Account setup](/fundamentals/setup/manage-members/) documentation.